Product · 15 min read

 - Media files can be played outside the system with common video player software.

-An audiovisual interrogation system from Mangold covers important technical, content-related, and security-relevant aspects that are necessary for smooth implementation and ensuring court admissibility.
+An audiovisual interview system from Mangold covers important technical, content-related, and security-relevant aspects that are necessary for smooth implementation and ensuring court admissibility.

 Mangold Interview Recording

-Mangold Interview Recording is a secure and compliant solution for recording legal and professional interviews.
+Mangold Interview Recording systems are secure and compliant solutions for recording legal and professional interviews.